Specialist in Southeast Asia. (Bilingual - French & English 🇦🇺 🇫🇷)

 A critical look at the future

 Member of the Nanotechnology Hub Institute at the University of Sydney. - Risk assessments - Terrorist threat analysis

-- Understanding the potential for weaponisation of new technologies, especially nanotechnologies
+- Understanding the potential for weaponisation of new technologies

 - Thinking Codes of Ethics to address future new technologies

-Dynamically-modelling complexity in deconfliction and negotiation strategic initiatives
+Studying human behaviour: Dynamically-modelling complexity in deconfliction and rehabilitation initiatives

 A specialist in complex negotiations, Dr Bogais introduces dynamic modelling with real-time information to explore new deconfliction mechanisms.
 With the technical help of [military] system designers and complexity specialists, he develops programmes to experiment new strategies in zones of violence or to forecast the introduction of violence in spaces of non-violence.
 He advises governments, security agencies and international agencies.

-Merging academic knowledge with practical experience to invent new systems of thinking
+Merging academic knowledge with practical experience to contribute to the creation of new systems of thinking